23 Surprising Ways to Celebrate Hispanic Heritage Month

 “Urban gardening is our grassroots way of making a difference in the world, one preserved green space at a time,” Valdillez said.

-23. Volunteer for Your Comunidad!
+23. Volunteer in Your Comunidad!

 Kindness counts.